-I celebrated my 47th birthday last Sunday, and as I was cruising around town in my 1979 Chevrolet Blazer, it occurred to me that there were a lot of things in that vehicle alone that anybody under the age of 25 hadn’t experienced unless they drove old cars on purpose.
+Spending time around older cars, you realize that there were a lot of common items that anybody under the age of 25 hadn’t experienced unless they drive old cars on purpose.

 In the 1960s when you bought a Ford product, instead of having a windshield washer bottle — which was glass up until the early 1960s — you got a rubber bag with a nozzle in the bottom.

-When I took my son out in my Blazer for the first time, we drove around for a bit and he said “Dad, what’s that?”
+When I took my son out in my 1978 Blazer for the first time, we drove around for a bit and he said “Dad, what’s that?”
 I couldn’t figure out what he was looking at, until I realized he’d NEVER SEEN A WINDOW CRANK.
-These kids today.

 Floor Mounted Dimmer Switch